Single-writer guarantee

 RepairByDiscardOld | ReplayFilter::repairByDiscardOld() | Discard events from all writers except the latest; continue recovery with only the most recent writer's events |

-Off | ReplayFilter::off() | Skip conflict detection entirely — for testing or trusted single-node deploys |
+Off | ReplayFilter::off() | Skip conflict detection entirely — the default when withReplayFilter() is not called |

 WriterConflictException